FLSA Wage Claims Attorneys in San Diego

 Employers additionally violate the FLSA by refusing to pay overtime.
 Certain employers insist that because an employee is salaried, they are not entitled to receive overtime.
 This is a falsity, and in order to be exempt from overtime, you must meet certain federal standards.

 Wait staff also may have claims against an employer if their combined wages and tip credits do not equal the minimum hourly wage.
 In this situation, the employer must make up the difference.
 If the employer does not, they may be in violation of the FLSA.

 If you believe that you have been unfairly compensated, you may be able to file a claim against your employer under the FLSA.
-The experienced attorneys of Haeggquist & Eck, LLP will carefully examine your case and advise you of the best course to take.
+The experienced FLSA wage claim attorneys in San Diego at Haeggquist & Eck, LLP will carefully examine your case and advise you of the best course to take.
 You should not be forced to work without pay or at a reduced pay.
-Contact our San Diego offices today for your initial free consultation.

 - Accommodation for Disabilities

 - Pregnancy Disability Law